 - Basic Life Insurance of two times your annual pay (multiplied and then rounded up to the next higher \$1,000) up to a maximum of \$1,000,000.
 Part-time regular employees scheduled for 20 or more hours per week receive a benefit equal to one times annual pay.
-This coverage is provided by the Company at no cost to you. - Supplemental Life Insurance of up to six times your annual pay up to a maximum of \$2,000,000. - Dependent Life Insurance is available for your spouse and dependent children. - Basic Accidental Death & Dismemberment Insurance of two times your annual pay (multiplied and then rounded up to the next higher \$1,000) up to a maximum of \$1,000,000.
+This coverage is provided by the Company at no cost to you. - Supplemental Life Insurance of up to six times your annual pay up to a maximum of \$2,000,000 is available for employees who wish to purchase additional coverage. - Dependent Life Insurance is available for your spouse and dependent children. - Basic Accidental Death & Dismemberment Insurance of two times your annual pay (multiplied and then rounded up to the next higher \$1,000) up to a maximum of \$1,000,000.
 Part-time regular employees scheduled for 20 or more hours per week receive a benefit equal to one times annual pay.
 This coverage is provided by the Company at no cost to you. - Supplemental Accidental Death & Dismemberment Insurance is available for employees who wish to purchase additional coverage.
-You may elect Supplemental Accidental Death & Dismemberment Insurance for yourself and your family. - Business Travel Accident Insurance provides life and accident protection when you are traveling on company-related business.
+You may elect Supplemental Accidental Death & Dismemberment Insurance for yourself and your family. - Business Travel Accident Insurance provides life and accident protection when you are traveling on Company-related business.